5and5/BO2-Remix/README.md

 - Go here for more [information](https://github.com/5and5/BO2-Remix-Custom-Survival-Maps)
 - Download [Remix Custom Survival Maps](https://github.com/5and5/BO2-Remix-Custom-Survival-Maps/releases/download/r3.0/BO2-Remix-Custom-Survival-Maps.zip)
 - Open "BO2-Remix-Custom-Survival-Maps.zip" and copy everything into `%localappdata%\Plutonium\storage\t6`
-- Launch the game and use the in game menu to choose a map
+- Double click on "Plutonum.bat" to launch the game.
+If you launch the game using the normal launcher it will replace the menu file.

 ## Change Notes